 Checking clearance with the 16mm socket.

-Merlin panohead reassembled with the new slide mount and checking for vertical alignment using a 50mm canon lens.
+Merlin panohead was reassembled with the new slide mount and checked for vertical alignment using a 50mm canon lens.

 I also fitted a 90 deg Manfrotto bracket to allow both portrait and landscape camera mounting for the pano head.

 The next stage is to write a custom .net app to allow remote control of the head when it is mounted on the 15m mast.